Naozumi520/mbp-16-bootcamp-speaker-mod/README.md

 # Mbp16,1-bootcamp-Speakers-mod

-## 28/7/2022 New EQ present is now in test, will release it after a week.
+## 28/7/2022 New EQ present is now in test, will release after it's ready.
 - More similar as macOS
 - More louder
 - More details